levsthings/react-spa-clientside-cdn/README.md

 - React/Redux/Redux-Saga for UI.
 - Glamor as a CSS-in-JS solution.
-- Pug for generating static HTML assets.
+- Pug for generating static HTML.
+- Jest & Enzyme for simple unit testing, without mocks.

 ## Usage